a-s0300/Byteshell/README.md

 ### To compile: ```g++ -o byteshell byteshell.cpp -lreadline```
 ### To run    : ```./byteshell```

-### This shell can perform the following commands :
+### This shell can perform the following built-in commands :

                  cd directory